Sagaing: Climate

 Located in the rain shadow of the Arakan Mountains, Sagaing has a borderline hot semi-arid climate (Köppen BSh) just short of a tropical savanna climate (Aw).
-The city receives less than a third as much rainfall as Chittagong at a similar latitude on the Bay of Bengal.
+The city receives less than a third of the rainfall that Chittagong has at a similar latitude on the Bay of Bengal.
 Unlike most monsoonal semi-arid climates, the rainy season is relatively long at around five to six months, while variability and extreme monthly and daily rainfalls are much lower than usual with this type of climate.